DrLutzi/godot-texsyn-scripts/README.md

 - Get [our fork of Godot 4.0](https://github.com/DrLutzi/godot), which has the same requirements as Godot 4.
 - Switch to the *texsyn4* branch and execute ``git submodule update --init`` to get the [Eigen library](https://gitlab.com/libeigen/eigen).
 - Compile godot (see [compiling godot from source](https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html))
-- Download the resources and texsyn files of [this drive](https://drive.google.com/drive/folders/1i5tzNFtTbG-DTTWhwVybwerXT3g1NZnn?usp=sharing) and paste them into the repository.
+- Before running godot, download the resources and texsyn folders of [this drive](https://drive.google.com/drive/folders/1i5tzNFtTbG-DTTWhwVybwerXT3g1NZnn?usp=sharing) and paste them into the repository.
 It contains some pre-computed files for a basic demo.
-If you do not do that, you will need to re-create a new scene file (refer to section [Custom scene](#custom-scene))
+If you do not do that, you will need to re-create a new scene file (refer to section [Custom scene](#custom-scene)).
 - Execute the godot editor using this repository as working folder, or with the project selection screen.

+:warning: In our experience, taking the texsyn and resources folders sometimes fail to load the main scene as expected and you may need to create a custom scene anyway.

 ## Custom scene